-Windows Server 10 will include Windows Defender
+Windows Server includes Microsoft Defender

 Although Windows Defender will be installed, the user interface is not installed by default.
 You will have to manage Windows Defender by using WMI, Windows PowerShell, or Group Policy.
 To be able to use the user interface for Windows Defender, you will have to activate it via the Control Panel Add Features functionality or the Install-WindowsFeature cmdlet.

-But system administrators will be able to confirm and verify that it is running by running following command:
+But system administrators will be able to confirm and verify that it is running by running the following command:

 sc query Windefend